geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 <img src="../img/filtering-layers/query-panel.jpg" class="ms-docimage" style="max-width:500px;"/>

-Those filter types are persistent during the filtering section.
-This means that if a filter is set, the user can apply another one only for that records already filtered by the first one.

 ### Attribute filter

-This filter allows to set one or more conditions referred to the attribute table fields. <br>
+This filter allows to set one or more conditions referred to the [Attribute Table](attributes-table.md) fields. <br>
 First of all it is possible to choose if the filter will match:

 * **Any** conditions